Bulbophyllum macphersonii

-Bulbophyllum macphersonii, commonly known as eyelash orchids, is a species of epiphytic or lithophytic orchid that is endemic to Queensland.
+Bulbophyllum macphersonii, commonly known as eyelash orchid, is a species of epiphytic or lithophytic orchid that is endemic to Queensland.
 It has tiny, crowded, slightly flattened, dark green pseudobulbs, a single thick, fleshy leaf and a single dark red to purplish red flower with a narrow labellum.
 It grows on trees and rocks in sheltered places.

 Description

 Bulbophyllum macphersonii is an epiphytic or lithophytic herb that forms dense clumps.
 It has a creeping rhizome and densely crowded, more or less spherical, dark green pseudobulbs 1-2 mm long and about 10 mm wide.
 There is a single variably shaped, dark green, channelled leaf 5-20 mm long and 2-4 mm wide on the end of the pseudobulb.
 A single dark red to purplish red, sometimes pink, green or white flower, 8-12 mm long and wide is borne on a thread-like flowering stem 20-40 mm long.
 The dorsal sepal is narrow egg-shaped, 4-6 mm long and about 2 mm wide.
 The lateral sepals are a similar length to the dorsal sepal but are about 3 mm long and joined to each other.
 The petals spread widely and are about 4.5-7 mm long and about 2 mm wide.
 The labellum is 4-6 mm long and only about 0.5 mm wide.
 It has a fringe of long, fine hairs and vibrates in the slightest breeze.
 Flowering occurs between March and August.